Weight Loss Calculator – Calculate a Calorie Deficit to Lose Weight

 These formulas do not take lean body mass into account when calculating BMR.
 Since muscle mass has higher metabolic activity than fat mass, the Katch-McArdle equation was developed.
 This formula does take into account your lean body mass.

-Athletes and individuals that are more muscular may find this formula to be more accurate when estimating BMR.
+Athletes and individuals who are more muscular may find this formula to be more accurate when estimating BMR.

 How to Calculate TDEE